googleforgames/agones/site/content/en/docs/Getting Started/create-fleet.md

 ## Objectives

-- Create a Fleet in Kubernetes using Agones custom resource.
+- Create a [Fleet](https://agones.dev/site/docs/reference/fleet/) in Kubernetes using an Agones custom resource.
 - Scale the Fleet up from its initial configuration.
 - Request a GameServer allocation from the Fleet to play on.
 - Connect to the allocated GameServer.
-- Deploy a new GameServer configuration to the Fleet
+- Deploy a new GameServer configuration to the Fleet.

 ### 1. Create a Fleet

-Let's create a Fleet using the following command :
+Let's create a Fleet using the following command:

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/googleforgames/agones/{{< release-branch >}}/examples/simple-game-server/fleet.yaml